 Some attributes of the stroke settings can be individually styled, independently of other attributes.
 These are the start and end caps, start and end arrows, the dash, stripe and profile settings.
 This includes using object references with the corresponding role (cap, arrow, dash, stripe, profile styles) to link to the stroke attribute of a named object.

 The shape of a stroke cap and arrow can be linked to an object shape so that the cap and arrow are automatically updated as the object shape changes.
 This can be done when creating new stroke cap or arrow styles (but not for presets) by enabling the Link to Object option.

 Expanding the Stroke

-The outline of an object rendered with a set of stroke attributes forms an area that is filled with a fill style (color, gradient, pattern or noise).
-The shape of this area depends on the shape of the object, the stroke width and alignment, and all of the other attributes of the stroke.
+The outline of an object rendered with a set of stroke attributes forms a region that is filled with a fill style (color, gradient, pattern or noise).
+The shape of this region depends on the shape of the object, the stroke width and alignment, and all of the other attributes of the stroke.

 The region covered by the stroke can be converted into an editable path object using the Expand Stroke command from the Style menu.
 Depending on the stroke attributes of the object, this may result in one or two objects, with a shape matching the stroke area and filled with the fill style previously used to render the stroke.